HiraRyoko/HiraRyoko/README.md

-- 👋 Hi, I’m @HiraRyoko,  My real name is 須山大寿.
+- 👋 Hi, I’m @HiraRyoko,  My real name is Hira Ryoko.
 I'm from japan.
 - 👀 I have been interested in programming for a very long time.
 I had to write in many programming languages, but now I settled on the GoLang.
 - 🌱  I am very good and fast at learning programming languages, but I am very bad at learning natural languages.
 Now I'm trying to learn English, but I still don't know English very well.
 - 💞️ I accept proposals for participation in open source projects, as well as willing to accept job offers.